 The Regional Household Debt and Credit Snapshots provide an overview of trends in borrowing and indebtedness at the state and local level in the Second District.
 They include data about mortgages, student loans, credit cards, auto loans, home equity lines of credit (HELOC) and delinquencies.
-The Snapshots below reflect data through December 2015 and are updated twice a year.
+The Snapshots below reflect data through December 2016 and are updated once a year.

 Findings from this series of Snapshots include:

-- State-level mortgage delinquency rates are above the national average due to extended mortgage foreclosure timelines.
-The national delinquency rate of mortgage borrowers is 2.3 percent, compared to 3.8 percent in New York, 4.6 percent in New Jersey and 3 percent in Connecticut.
+- State-level mortgage delinquency rates are above the national average, primarily due to extended mortgage foreclosure timelines.
+The national delinquency rate of mortgage borrowers is 1.8 percent, compared to 2.7 percent in New York, 3.1 percent in New Jersey and 2.3 percent in Connecticut.
+Compared to the previous Snapshots series, the serious delinquency rates for mortgage borrowers declined between 0.7 and 1.5 percentage points.

 - More than one in five consumers in the Bronx face some type of consumer distress, as the borough leads all other New York City localities in serious delinquency rates for mortgages, student loans, auto loans and credit cards.

-- Although mortgage borrowing rates in northern New Jersey and the nation are similar—26.1 percent and 26 percent, respectively—mortgage balances in New Jersey are significantly higher ($274,600 compared to $187,900).
+- Although mortgage borrowing rates in northern New Jersey and the nation are similar, mortgage balances in northeastern New Jersey are significantly higher ($183,200 compared to $124,600).